dynamicguy/mw-docs/docs/dashboard/systemwide/gdpr.md

 ## Cookies

-All cookies used by MajorityWorld are strictly necessary to move around the website and use its features, therefore there is no need to notify the users about them.
+All cookies used by DrikGallery are strictly necessary to move around the website and use its features, therefore there is no need to notify the users about them.

 ## Privacy policy and terms of service statements